PericR/Relay/README.md

 ### Documentation

-Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-Generic-Arduino-Library/).
+Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-Relay-Arduino-Library/).

-- Tutorial for using the NAZIV PROIZVODA board
+- Tutorial for using the EasyC Relay board
 - Installing an Arduino library

 ### About Soldered